 Physiotherapy commences two weeks post operatively.
 This allows a more rapid return to function and sports.
 You may start light jogging at 6 weeks post op.
 The use of a plaster cast can delay rehabilitation and return to activities.

-For specific advice regarding your ankle instability, please book an appointment with Dr Peter Lam on (02) 9884 9499.
+For specific advice regarding ankle instability, please book an appointment with Dr Peter Lam on (02) 9884 9499.